foxmask/django-th/docs/crontab.rst

 Crontab
 =======

-a crontab is a system that automate tasks for you, at a given moment.
+a crontab is a system that automates tasks for you, at a given moment.

-Here are the tasks to be used to run the **Trigger Happy** engine automatically
+Here are the tasks to run the **Trigger Happy** engine automatically

 .. code-block:: bash